 Yakups Swing-Out RV Kayak Rack

-The last product on our list of best RV kayak racks is a rather unique one.
-Offering a couple of interesting features, it’s the priciest rack on the list, so you’d need to have quite the budget to purchase it.
+The last product on our list of best RV kayak racks is unique.
+It’s the priciest rack on the list, offering some exciting features, so you’d need quite the budget to purchase it.

-The most notable feature in this RV kayak rack is that it is compatible with hitch receiver swings.
+The most notable feature of this RV kayak rack is that it is compatible with hitch receiver swings.
 Such swings are commonly used with RVs that have rear doors.
-A hitch receiver swing allows you to swing the kayak rack to the side in order to allow for access to the RV’s rear door/tailgate.
+A hitch receiver swing allows you to swing the kayak rack to the side to allow for access to the RV’s rear door/tailgate.

-Another remarkable feature in this RV kayak rack is that it comes with a bike rack.
-So if you need a kayak + bike rack for your van-style RV, this one is an excellent option.
+Another remarkable feature of this RV kayak rack is that it comes with a bike rack.
+So, if you need a kayak + bike rack for your van-style RV, this one is an excellent option.

 On the other hand, the rack weight in this model is quite considerable – 108 pounds, to be precise.
-This may be an indicator of a sturdier build, but you need to make sure that your RV can take its weight, plus the weight of your watercraft or bikes.
+This may indicate a sturdier build, but you need to ensure that your RV can take its weight plus the weight of your watercraft or bikes.

 Pros: